Understanding Malaysian Business Visa Categories

 The Professional Visit Pass (Short-Term Business Visa)

 Quick Scenario: Imagine you're a Mumbai-based textile exporter planning to meet potential distributors in Kuala Lumpur and Penang.
 The Professional Visit Pass allows you to conduct these meetings, attend trade exhibitions, and explore partnership opportunities without establishing a physical presence.
+Processing typically takes 7-14 working days for standard applications, making this a relatively efficient option for time-sensitive business travel.

 The Employment Pass

-The Professional Visit Pass (Long-Term)
+The Professional Visit Pass (Extended Assignments)

 Eligibility Requirements and Essential Criteria